Perdue invokes Trump election lies in Georgia GOP primary - NewsBreak

 Perdue invokes Trump election lies in Georgia GOP primary

-RINGGOLD, Ga.
-(AP) — As he met with voters recently in a part of northwest Georgia where Donald Trump is still very popular, David Perdue invoked his belief in the lie that elections in 2020 and 2021 were stolen from the former president and himself.
+As he met with voters recently in a part of northwest Georgia where Donald Trump is still very popular, David Perdue invoked his belief in the lie that election s in 2020 and 2021 were stolen from the former president and himself.

 “First of all, it was stolen,” Perdue said.
 “The facts are coming out.”